exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 #### T7 overview

-T7 can be summerized as a maximization problem : given a surface in the 3-dimensionnal space, you want to find its highest altitude by moving along the surface, always in the direction of steepest ascent (that's basically a gradient ascent).
+T7 can be summarized as a maximization problem : given a surface in the 3-dimensionnal space, you want to find its highest altitude by moving along the surface, always in the direction of steepest ascent (that's basically a gradient ascent).
 The function \\(g(x,y)\\) can be seen as a surface in \\(\mathbb{R}^{3}\\) (considering the set